GianlucaGuarini/site-under-construction/README.md

 site-under-construction
 =======================
-Simple simple splash page template to use while a site is still under construction
+Simple splash page template to use while a site is still under construction

 ### Demos